sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering/spa-dropdown-value-help-filtering.md

     <!-- border -->![Action Project](013.png)

+    > The action project will only be visible in the Browse Library popup if the Main Output Array is marked in the action response as described in previous tutorial.

 1. Select the `S4_Business_Partner` as the **Destination Variable** and select the value-help option for **Available Data** field.

     <!-- border -->![Action Project](014.png)